SixLabors/docs/articles/imagesharp/resize.md

 # Resizing Images

-Resizing is one of the most common ImageSharp operations.
+Resizing looks simple on the surface, but it is also one of the easiest places to make an image look subtly wrong.
+Aspect ratio, resampler choice, fit mode, alpha handling, and decode-time downscaling all influence the result, so this page walks through the common paths in the order most people need them.

 The simple `Resize()` overloads are good for direct width and height changes, while [`ResizeOptions`](xref:SixLabors.ImageSharp.Processing.ResizeOptions) gives you control over fit mode, anchor position, background padding, sampler choice, alpha handling, and manual target rectangles.

 ## Basic Resize